Skip to Main Content

 In homes with children or teenagers:

-Many people who try to commit suicide talk about it before making the attempt.
+Many people who try to take their own life talk about it before making the attempt.
 Sometimes, just talking to someone who cares and who does not judge them is enough to reduce the risk of suicide.

 However, if you are a friend, family member, or just know someone who you think may attempt suicide, never try to manage the problem on your own.
 Seek help.
 Suicide prevention centers have telephone "hotline" services.